silveiratcl/Thiago_Silveira/README.md

 🌴 I call Florianópolis - Brazil my home, where I not only explore this beautyfull Island but also shereding on my surfboard and skateboard.
 Family is my anchor, adventure is my compass, and the ocean is my therapy.

-📜 "Without knowledge, action is useless; and knowledge without action is futile." - Abu Bakr

 </p>